-To embrace these opportunities and at the same time counter these threats, NATO is working with Allies to develop responsible, innovative and agile EDT policies that can be implemented through real, meaningful activities.
+To embrace these opportunities and at the same time counter threats enabled by EDTs, NATO is working with Allies to develop responsible, innovative and agile EDT policies that can be implemented through real, meaningful activities.
 By working more closely with relevant partners in academia and the private sector, NATO aims to maintain its technological edge and military superiority, helping deter aggression and defend Allied countries.

 Emerging and disruptive technologies are also a key facet of the NATO 2030 agenda, an initiative to strengthen NATO both militarily and politically and to adopt a more global approach for the Alliance.
 NATO 2030 is about making sure that the Alliance remains ready to face tomorrow's challenges.
 Promoting transatlantic cooperation on critical technologies is a vital component of that work.